CP-THRO/THRO-SQS-MyLib/docs/arc42.md

 ## 2. Constraints

-Due to the requirements given by the lecuturer, the project has the following constraints:
+Due to the requirements given by the lecuturer, the project has the following constraints:re

 - Programming languages allowed:
   - Python